Apex Legends is coming to your phone: Everything you need to know

 At the moment, there is no launch date for Apex Legends on mobile devices.
 However, if you wish to pre-register for the beta, you can do so from the game's page on the Google Play store.
 The game's description on the store says, "We're currently testing this early version of Apex Legends Mobile with a limited number of players!
 Pre-register now for a chance to become one of the first players invited to test."

 Beta slots are available to those who sign up on a first-come, first-serve basis.
 Those who pre-register but don't get into the beta at first will be let into a later release.
-The beta tests will expand to more players and different regions throughout 2021.
+The beta tests will presumably expand to even more players and regions as we get closer to release.

 How much will Apex Legends Mobile cost?